-The afternoon of February 22, two suspected Boko Haram gunmen opened fire on Christians gathered at a family home in the Gombe State village of Urshalima, killing six men and injuring eight others.
+The afternoon of February 22, two suspected an extremist group that is located primarily in Northern Nigeria More gunmen opened fire on Christians gathered at a family home in the Gombe State village of Urshalima, killing six men and injuring eight others.
 Francis Maina shared with Open Doors (OD) from his hospital bed, saying “They want to deter us from our faith in Christ!
 They cannot succeed.
 This incident draws us closer to Christ.”
 The following Monday, family members buried the deceased, known simply as Adamu, Hamma, Yohanna B, and Amana.
 Adamu Umaru was buried the following Thursday.

 Open Doors visited the eight injured in the Federal Medical Center within days of the incident to pray, bring comfort and assess needs.
 Financial assistance was provided to the affected families.